dschach/semantic-versioning/README.md

 - `packaging`: updates for releasing a new package version that are not the creation of the version itself
 - `scripts`: Updated scripts
 - `core`: Central functionality (can often be omitted, as many changes will be 'core')
-- `tests`: Changes to Apex/Jest or other tests
+- `tests`: Changes to Apex/Jest or other tests - should probably not use `test` type if you use this
 - `API`: Custom APIs or integrations.
 Can also be for updating API versions of Salesforce metadata on a new release.
 - `localization`: translations
 - `security`: If you track profiles and permissions in your Salesforce pipeline, this may be an appropriate scope